HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 Mr. Boswell maintained that the previous financial forecasts have predicted

-increasing deficit s over the five year period.
+increasing deficits over the five year period.
 The current forecast contains

 similar projections.
 These deficits should not be interpreted as predictions for